- How much extra super will I have from salary sacrificing?

 - What is the concessional contributions cap?

-- Concessional (pre-tax) contributions — employer SGC plus any salary sacrifice — are capped at $30,000 per financial year for FY 2025-26.
+- Concessional (pre-tax) contributions, employer SGC plus any salary sacrifice, are capped at $30,000 per financial year for FY 2026-27.
 If you exceed the cap, the excess is included in your assessable income and taxed at your marginal rate with a 15% tax offset.
 The calculator flags when your sacrifice plus employer SGC would exceed the cap so you can adjust.

 - Does salary sacrifice reduce my employer's compulsory super?

 - Generally no. The Super Guarantee is calculated on your Ordinary Time Earnings (OTE), which is typically your full salary before any sacrifice arrangement.
 Most agreements leave OTE unchanged, so your employer continues paying SGC on the full amount.
-A small number of older contracts define OTE differently — check your employment agreement or ask your HR team to confirm.
+A small number of older contracts define OTE differently, so check your employment agreement or ask your HR team to confirm.

 - When does salary sacrifice to super make the most sense?

 - The higher your marginal income tax rate, the bigger the benefit.
-If you earn between $45,000 and $135,000 (marginal rate 32.5%), every dollar sacrificed saves 17.5 cents in tax compared to taking it as income.
-Earn above $135,000 (37%) and the saving rises to 22 cents per dollar.
-It also makes more sense earlier in your career — more years of compounding amplifies the long-term result significantly.
+If you earn between $45,000 and $135,000 (marginal rate 30% under Stage 3 cuts), every dollar sacrificed saves 15 cents in income tax compared to taking it as income, or about 17 cents once you include the Medicare levy.
+Earn above $135,000 (37% bracket) and the saving rises to about 24 cents per dollar including Medicare levy.
+It also makes more sense earlier in your career, since more years of compounding amplifies the long-term result significantly.

 - How does salary sacrifice affect my HECS/HELP repayment?